mmp2/manifold-learning-examples/aspect-ratio.md

 What is aspect ratio?
 ---------------------
-Below we see two examples of rectangles with different aspect ratios.
+Below we see two examples of rectangles with different aspect ratios (4/3 for the left rectangle, and 8/1.9=4.21 for the right rectangle).

-*figures here, just rectangles 4/3 and ~ 8/1.9 *-- (ALL FIGURES: same units on all axes. no numbers on the axes.
-Color by the longest dimension in all plots)

 <img width="700" height="200" alt="1" src="https://user-images.githubusercontent.com/91905313/187146916-762d03f4-e78e-4be8-92e3-5ad79cc5a771.png">